singular-gpispace/pfd-parallel/README.md

 * creates a configuration token for pfd-parallel, adds information on
   * the base file name (in the field pfdconfig.filename),
   * the input directory (in the field pfdconfig.inputdir)
   * the output directory (in the field pfdconfig.outputdir)
+  * the output format(s) (in the field pfdconfig.outputformat)
-  * the choice of parallelization strategy (in the field pfdconfig.parallelism).
-Note, to run the same computation, but without the internal parallelism on each entry, the `parallelism` field in the `pfdconfig` tokens `options` field may be changed to
+  * the choice of parallelization strategy (in the field pfdconfig.parallelism)
-`waitAll`.
+  * the choice of algorithmic strategy (in the field pfdconfig.algorithm).

 * creates a polynomial ring containing the numerators and denominators
 * creates a list with the indices of the array entries to be decomposed (referencing the base file name)